Carlos Correa Player Props: Twins vs. Cardinals

 - The 8.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 26th in MLB.

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.51).
+- The Cardinals have the 22nd-ranked team ERA among all league pitching staffs (4.49).

-- The Cardinals give up the fewest home runs in baseball (103 total, one per game).
+- Cardinals pitchers combine to give up 104 home runs (one per game), the least in baseball.

+- Liberatore (1-3) gets the starting nod for the Cardinals in his ninth start of the season.
+He's put together a 6.75 ERA in 32 2/3 innings pitched, with 22 strikeouts.

+- The left-hander last pitched on Wednesday, July 5 against the Miami Marlins, when he tossed a third of an inning, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.